|Theatre||Film & Speaker Series|

 Dreamcatcher Repertory Theatre

 Oakes Center, 120 Morris Ave., Summit, 908-514-9654.
-Professional non-profit theater produces innovative mainstage productions, new play readings, holiday special, cabarets, improv comedy shows and offers an internship program for high school and college students, classes for teens and adults, outreach theater and school programs and Summer Theater Conservatory for ages 10-17.
+Professional non-profit theater produces innovative mainstage productions, new play readings, holiday special, cabarets, improv comedy shows and offers an internship program for high school and college students, community outreach program and Summer Theater Conservatory for ages 10-17.

 East Lynne Theater Company